kvertigo369-rgb/forkfind-app/README.md

 # 🍴 forkfind

+## 💡 The Inspiration
+Dining out should be a highlight, not a logistical challenge.
+I built **ForkFind** to eliminate the ambiguity of choice by aligning immediate cravings with the city’s finest culinary destinations.

+**A Personal Note:**
+I am an 18-year-old developer, and this is my first original project.
+While I leveraged AI as a high-speed co-pilot for debugging and complex logic execution, the core concept, UI design, and project architecture were entirely driven by my own vision

 ### *Stop ordering in.
 Start going out.*

 **forkfind** is a smart, location-aware restaurant discovery app that helps you find the perfect place to dine — filtered by your budget, food preferences, and cuisine — with live directions right to the table.